Last updated: January 2nd, 2023

-If you want to bike to work in normal clothes, then rain pants are a must-have.
+If you want to cycling to work in normal clothes, then biking rain pants are a must-have.

 They’re overkill for a drizzle, but worth their weight in gold when the clouds conspire against your commute.

 This article might contain affiliate links.
 As a member of programs including Amazon Associates, I earn from qualifying purchases.

 The best bike commuting rain pants: Shower Pass Transit Pants